-Make sure you have the name of your landlord and an address in England or Wales where you can serve them notices in writing.
+Make sure you have the name of your landlord and an address in England or Wales where the landlord will accept service of notices, in writing.
 Landlords are obliged to provide you with this information and the rent is not 'lawfully due' until they do so.

-If the property is a flat, ask whether the landlord is the owner or leaseholder of the flat, and ask whether the freeholder - for example, the owner of the block - has agreed to the flat being let out.
-If the landlord has a mortgage, ask whether the mortgage company has agreed to the letting.
-The landlord may not need the freeholder's consent but if there is a mortgage, the lender's consent will always be needed.
+If the property is a flat, ask whether the landlord is the owner or leaseholder of the flat, and ask whether the freeholder, for example the owner of the block, has agreed to the flat being let out.
+If the landlord has a mortgage ask whether the mortgage company has agreed to the letting.
+The landlord may not need the freeholder's consent but, if there is a mortgage, the lender's consent will always be needed.
 Be aware that you may have to leave the property if the landlord does not keep up the mortgage payments.